core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * At most one simultaneous outstanding interaction as an EDHOC + OSCORE request with the same server for the same session with connection identifier C_R.

 * The EDHOC option is removed from the EDHOC + OSCORE request after processing the EDHOC data.

+* Added explicit constraints when selecting a Recipient ID as C_X.

 * Added processing steps for when Block-wise is used.